 RT: I have never understood why World War II fiction is so popular, either with writers or readers.
 Perhaps it has something to do with the way it reveals the entire spectrum of human experience and capability.
 Courage and heroism at one end, depravity at the other.
 There is also something hallucinogenic and surreal about war.
 The limits of behavior are consistently explored.
 Anything goes.

-JW: Your protagonists show concerns about the treatment of people who are considered other,” including minorities, immigrants, and refugees, and how a government chose to treat those people.
+JW: Your protagonists show concerns about the treatment of people who are considered “other,” including minorities, immigrants, and refugees, and how a government chose to treat those people.
 Are any of your characters’ worries and concerns still relevant today?
 What do you hope today’s readers will continue to think about after finishing your book?

 RT: Claude and Marcel’s worries and concerns are more relevant than ever.
 (If they were marginal figures while they were alive, it was simply because they were so far ahead of their time.)
 As a couple, they produced literary and photographic work that challenged gender boundaries and flouted traditional concepts of what it meant to be a woman.
 They fought against patriarchy, homophobia, and fascism, sometimes risking their very lives in the process.
 We’re still fighting against those injustices today.
 If Claude and Marcel are iconic, it is because they consistently and repeatedly dared to speak the truth to power at a time when such a thing was unheard of.

 I would like readers to see gender as a spectrum, not as something binary or black-and-white.
-As Claude herself said, Masculine?
+As Claude herself said, “Masculine?
 Feminine?
 It depends on the circumstances.
 Neuter is the only gender that always suits me.”
 Claude reclaimed a word that is often seen as indeterminate or weak and turned it into a position of strength.
 Her aim was to cross — or even overcome — all gender boundaries, and to arrive, ideally, at a gender that couldn’t be compared to anyone else’s.
 She believed that gender is not given to you.
 It is something you make yourself and is unique to you.
 To take this wider, I hope readers will be inspired to stand up for what they believe in, no matter how daunting the odds.
 Claude and Marcel certainly did.

-Jamie Wendt is the author of the poetry collection Fruit of the Earth, published by Main Street Rag Publishing Company (2018) and winner of the 2019 National Federation of Press Women Book Award.
-Her poetry has been published in various literary journals and anthologies, including Feminine Rising: Voices of Power and InvisibilityLilith, Raleigh ReviewMinerva Rising, Third Wednesday, and Saranac Review.
-Her essays and book reviews have been published in Green Mountains Review, the Forward, Literary Mama, and others.
-She holds an MFA from the University of Nebraska Omaha.
-She teaches high school English and lives in Chicago with her husband and two children.
+Jamie Wendt is the author of the poetry collection Fruit of the Earth (Main Street Rag, 2018), which won the 2019 National Federation of Press Women Book Award in Poetry.
+Her manuscript, Laughing in Yiddish, was a finalist for the 2022 Philip Levine Prize in Poetry.
+Her poems and essays have been published in various literary journals and anthologies, including Feminine Rising, Green Mountains Review, Lilith, Jet Fuel Review, the Forward, Poetica Magazine, and others.
+She contributes book reviews to Jewish Book Council as well as to other publications, including Literary Mama and Mom Egg Review.
+She has received an Honorable Mention Pushcart Prize and was nominated for Best Spiritual Literature.
+She holds an MFA in Creative Writing from the University of Nebraska Omaha.
+She is a middle school Humanities teacher and lives in Chicago with her husband and two kids.